-Have a person with a facial burn sit up. ▶ Check pulse and breathing to monitor for shock until emergency help arrives.
-In case of burns: Immediately apply cold water to burn either by immersion or wrapping with saturated clean cloth.
-DO NOT remove or cut away clothing over burnt areas.
-DO NOT pull away clothing which has adhered to the skin as this can cause further iniury DO NOT break blister or remove solidified material.
+Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound.
+Separate burned toes and fingers with dry, sterile dressings.
+Do not soak burn in water or apply ointments or butter; this may cause infection.
+To prevent shock see above.
+For an airway burn, do not place pillow under the person's head when the person is lying down.
+This can close the airway.
+Have a person with a facial burn sit up.
+Check pulse and breathing to monitor for shock until emergency help arrives.
+In case of burns: In case of burns: DO NOT remove or cut away clothing over burnt areas.
+DO NOT pull away clothing which has adhered to the skin as this can cause further njury.
+DO NOT break blister or remove solidified material.
 Quickly cover wound with dressing or clean cloth to help prevent infection and to ease pain.
 For large burns, sheets, towels or pillow slips are ideal; leave holes for eyes, nose and mouth.
-DO NOT apply ointments, oils, butter, etc. to a burn under any circumstances Water may be given in small quantities if the person is conscious.
+DO NOT apply ointments, oils, butter, etc. to a burn under any circumstances.
+Water may be given in small quantities if the person is conscious.
 Alcohol is not to be given under any circumstances.
 Reassure.
 Treat for shock by keeping the person warm and in a lying position.
 Seek medical aid and advise medical personnel in advance of the cause and extent of the injury and the estimated time of arrival of the patient.
-If fumes, aerosols or combustion products are inhaled remove from contaminated area.
-Inhalation Other measures are usually unnecessary. ► Generally not applicable.
+Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Other measures are usually unnecessary.
+Ingestion Not normally a hazard due to physical form of product.
 If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
-Ingestion Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
+Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
 Seek medical advice.